 Central Science Laboratory

-The state-of-the-art Central Science Laboratory (CSL) building opens to students in September 2019 and provides a student focused learning environment designed to offer new ways to learn and collaborate.
-The new laboratories will provide Keele with additional world-class facilities, and underpin the ambitious growth plans in science teaching and research.
+The state-of-the-art Central Science Laboratory (CSL) building opened to students in September 2019 and provides a student focused learning environment designed to offer new ways to learn and collaborate.
+The new laboratories provides Keele with additional world-class facilities, and underpin the ambitious growth plans in science teaching and research.